Is Cataract Surgery Covered by Medicare Advantage Plans?

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

-• Many Medicare Advantage plans offer additional vision care to help pay for the ongoing costs of eye care.
+• Many Medicare Advantage plans offer additional vision care to help pay for ongoing eye care costs.

 • Original Medicare also covers most of the costs associated with cataract surgery.